 The Citrus College Academic Senate is formed in order to ensure democratic participation of the faculty in shared governance in the development of policies and procedures of the college and to foster the long-range interest and well-being of the college (BP/AP 2510).
 The Academic Senate is established for the purpose of participation in the formation of educational and professional policy.
 The senate council (the governing body of the senate) shall be the executive group and serve as the official representative body of the Senate on all non-contract matters.
 The senate council is empowered to make recommendations to the administration, board of trustees, and all campus committees.
 It also has the right to lay directly before the governing board its views on any matter pertaining to the conduct and welfare of the college after advising the college president of such intent.

 33 members (17 quorum)

 18 faculty delegates, eight executive board, three at-large representatives (faculty); two adjunct faculty representatives; two ASCC representatives

-Second and fourth Wednesdays of fall semester in CI 159, and spring semester in HH 101.
+Second and fourth Wednesdays of the fall/spring semester in Hayden Hall and via Zoom.

 See Meeting and Agenda Dates page for current schedule of meetings.

 Support all matters that fall under the California Code of Procedure, Title 5, Article 2, section 53200 (c) regarding academic and professional matters.
 These items, commonly referred to as "10 + 1 areas" are:

 - Curriculum including establishing prerequisites and placing courses within disciplines

 - Standards or policies regarding student preparation and success